Yoursuperherobasu/onlyforme/agentcore/docs/evaluation-datasets-feature.md

 - Job tracking is in-memory and not persisted to application DB.
 - If no `agent_id` is selected, experiment uses fallback mode (`output = input`).
+- Some Langfuse SDK versions do not expose dataset-container delete.
+In that case, dataset delete endpoint returns `status="purged"` after removing runs and items.
 - Current project-wide frontend typecheck has unrelated existing errors outside this feature area.

 ## Recommended Next Enhancements